Joeltronics/wordlebot/README.md

 This solver is much faster if it has fewer possible solutions it needs to look for.
 So in the end, I made it aware of the solutions list.
 But I left an option to run the original solution-list-agnostic idea, using the `--agnostic` argument.
-I may revisit which is the default behavior again in the future.
+I would like to revisit which is the default behavior again in the future.

-Running `--benchmark` under the current default behavior (`-l 6`, which limits the search space to 1,000,000 combos per guess):
-* Without `--agnostic`, solves 100% (out of 50 puzzles), with an average of 3.46 guesses, worst case 5, average time 10.8 seconds per puzzle on my laptop
-* With `--agnostic`, still solves 100%, but the average goes up to 4.20 guesses, the worst case 6, and the average time 12.9 seconds (mostly due to needing more average guesses)

 #### Why do green letters appear yellow, and yellow letters appear grey?

-This seems to be a problem with the default Windows Powershell colors.
+This seems to be a problem with the default Windows Powershell terminal colors.
-If using Windows, using cmd or WSL should give you the correct colors.
+If using Windows, using a different terminal such as cmd or WSL should give you the correct colors.